Co-NP

 In computational complexity theory, co-NP is a complexity class.
 A decision problem X is a member of co-NP if and only if its complement X̅ is in the complexity class NP.
-The class can be defined as follows: a decision problem is in co-NP precisely if only no-instances have a polynomial-length "certificate" and there is a polynomial-time algorithm that can be used to verify any purported certificate.
+The class can be defined as follows: a decision problem is in co-NP if and only if for every no-instance we have a polynomial-length "certificate" and there is a polynomial-time algorithm that can be used to verify any purported certificate.

 That is, co-NP is the set of decision problems where there exists a polynomial $p(n)$ and a polynomial-time bounded Turing machine M such that for every instance x, x is a no-instance if and only if: for some possible certificate c of length bounded by $p(n)$, the Turing machine M accepts the pair (x, c).

-Complementary Problems
+Complementary problems

 While an NP problem asks whether a given instance is a yes-instance, its complement asks whether an instance is a no-instance, which means the complement is in co-NP.
 Any yes-instance for the original NP problem becomes a no-instance for its complement, and vice versa.

 Unsatisfiability

 An example of an NP-complete problem is the Boolean satisfiability problem: given a Boolean formula, is it satisfiable (is there a possible input for which the formula outputs true)?
 The complementary problem asks: "given a Boolean formula, is it unsatisfiable (do all possible inputs to the formula output false)?".
 Since this is the complement of the satisfiability problem, a certificate for a no-instance is the same as for a yes-instance from the original NP problem: a set of Boolean variable assignments which make the formula true.
-On the other hand, a certificate of a yes-instance for the complementary problem would be equally as complex as the no-instance of the original NP satisfiability problem.
+On the other hand, a certificate of a yes-instance for the complementary problem (whatever form it might take) would be equally as complex as for the no-instance of the original NP satisfiability problem.

-Dual Problems

 co-NP-completeness

 A problem L is co-NP-complete if and only if L is in co-NP and for any problem in co-NP, there exists a polynomial-time reduction from that problem to L.

-Tautology Reduction
+Tautology reduction

 Determining if a formula in propositional logic is a tautology is co-NP-complete: that is, if the formula evaluates to true under every possible assignment to its variables.

 Relationship to other classes

 P, the class of polynomial time solvable problems, is a subset of both NP and co-NP.
-P is thought to be a strict subset in both cases (and demonstrably cannot be strict in one case and not strict in the other).
+P is thought to be a strict subset in both cases.
+Because P is closed under complementation, and NP and co-NP are complementary, it cannot be strict in one case and not strict in the other: if P equals NP, it must also equal co-NP, and vice versa.